 When a browser test finishes, k6 reports a top-level overview of the aggregated browser metrics output.
 The following snippet is an example:

-In future releases, the browser_* metrics will be removed in favor of the web vitals.
 As Google also recommends measuring the 75th percentile for each web vital metric, there will still be future tweaks to improve the summary output.

 You can also visualize these results in different ways depending on your team's needs.
 For more information, check out our blog post on visualizing k6 results.

 The browser module can use all key k6 functionalities, such as Thresholds.

 - Add the metric you want to check.

 As the following example shows, you can also pass in different URLs if you're going to set a threshold for other pages, especially when your script contains page navigations.